 My friends and neighbors have been telling me to use electronic shock collars, choke chains.
 One friend who has several well-trained dog uses a prong collar.
 Why not use them if they work for others?

-Besides the scientifically-proven fact that training can and should be fun for both you and your dog, without pain or force, there are unfortunately still some people who are firm believers of 'coercive' training.
+Besides the scientifically-proven fact that training can and should be fun for both you and your dog and without pain or force, there are unfortunately still some people who are firm believers of 'coercive' training.
 We help you train your dog in a way that enhances your relationship with your canine buddy and engenders trust and respect for a collaborative, rather than a adversarial training method.

 I've heard about clicker training.
 What is a clicker and how can it help train a dog?

 A clicker is a small plastic device that makes a short, distinct sound when depressed.
 This sound is used to indicate to your dog the precise moment he is performing the desired behavior by providing instant feedback.
 Many times roadblocks to training are caused by miscommunication.
 The clicker sound is paired with a reward.
 This is not a new concept -- dolphin trainers have been using this type of training for decades.
 They had to find a way to motivate dolphins and killer whales because you can't put a choke chain or electric shock collar on an aquatic mammal!

 Sounds like bribery to me, and I don't want to have to bribe my dog to do what I want.
 He should just do it!

 Although it may sound like bribery, it is really like a pay check.
 Just as we wouldn't stay in a job very long if we didn't get paid, we are asking that your dog perform a behavior and let him know that, if done well, payday is coming.

 So I'm going to need to carry a clicker and treats around me for the rest of my life?